 - Considerations of finance and time

 Many business start-ups begin by selling goods online, either through eBay, Etsy or eCommerce platforms.
 So, how about taking that next step and opening a shop in the real world?
-We all know that physical shops often also have a digital presence for sales so let's think about it the other way round and find open a shop.
+We all know that physical shops often also have a digital presence for sales, so let's think about it the other way round: opening a store after selling goods online.

-Whilst there are advantages to just selling goods online, such as lower overheads, and no maintenance of premises, there can also be disadvantages such as missing on transactions that take place "in the real world" as people like to see, touch and try things before they buy, people buy on emotion.
+Whilst there are advantages to just selling goods online, such as lower overheads, and no maintenance of premises, there can also be disadvantages such as missing out on transactions that take place "in the real world".
+People like to see, touch and try things before they buy; people buy on emotion.

 Opening a store takes commitment, and it can be costly and legally binding in terms of a lease.
-You need to ensure you have the right location to operate from, if it is the right amount of footfall and looking closely at other retailers in the area.
+You need to ensure you have the right location to operate from, and determining this will include deciding on whether the premises gets the right amount of footfall, and looking closely at other retailers in the area.

 Give consideration to the aesthetics of the shop to ensure it attracts customers.
 Think about the stock levels you will need and how to do stock checks and rotation of goods on display.
 You will need to be able to fulfil the customer’s order immediately or you could lose the sale.

 Also consider the staffing issues that appear when you open a shop.
 Are you going to be there all the time or will you employ someone?
-You can’t always be in the store, you’ll likely be out and about, going to wholesalers, the bank, suppliers, trade shows, and importantly, you’ll need to have some down time.
-As an employer, you’ll need to think paying wages, employer’s liability insurance, contracts of employment etc.
+You cannot always be in the store, and you will likely be out and about, going to wholesalers, the bank, suppliers, trade shows, and importantly, you will need to have some down time.
+As an employer, you will need to think paying wages, employer’s liability insurance, contracts of employment, etc.

 You have an advantage for opening your shop, as you already know which products are your best sellers.
 This reduces the risk of having unsold stock sat in the store.
-You’ll also understand the seasonality associated with your products and have gained a good insight into buying trends.
-This enables you to estimate more accurately your stock levels.
-The information you have gathered from selling goods online should be analysed closely as this is the evidence that gives you the confidence to open a shop in the real world.
+You will also understand the seasonality associated with your products and have gained a good insight in to buying trends.
+This enables you to more accurately estimate your stock levels.
+The information you have gathered from selling goods online should be analysed closely, as this is the evidence that gives you the confidence to open a shop in the real world.

 How to open a shop: top tips

-Make sure you have sufficient space, customers need to feel free to wander around not confined in a cramped area.
+Make sure you have sufficient space; customers need to feel free to wander around, not confined in a cramped area.
 What about storage for stock, is there space away from the retail area?
-Is there a delivery bay or restrictions on when deliveries can be made?
+Is there a delivery bay or any restrictions on when deliveries can be made?

-Public liability, employers liability, stock, building, business interruption are some of the insurances to consider, seek advice from a broker or business support specialist.
+Public liability, employers liability, stock, building and business interruption are some of the insurances to consider.
+Seek advice from a broker or business support specialist.

 Have an opening day, use social media and leaflets to shout about it!
 Remember, you window needs to draw people to your premises.
 Have notices in the window to say you are opening, use it as a countdown to the big day.
 Consider special opening offers.